chahatmandviwala-alt/Metastream/README.md

 Intall on Windows:

-Install the app by double-clicking install.bat or in cmd:
+Install the app by double-clicking 'install.bat' or in cmd:

 ```bash
 install.bat